david-prv/prog/README.md

 # Prog - Lecture Notes
-Working with OCaml and others...
+Working with OCaml, Assembler, C and others...
 This repository was started and is maintained during lectures
 ## Table of contents
 ### Programming 1